ThomasHambach/NcalcJS/README.md

 - [ ] Support older Node/JS versions
 - [ ] Confirm browser support
 - [ ] Resolve circular dependencies so we do not need 1 massive file.
 See `NCalc/Domain/index.ts`
-- [ ] Improve ANTLR error handling
+- [x] Improve ANTLR error handling

 ### Known Issues

 * Not specifying a custom parameter when evaluating the expression will cause a crash.
 * `Round` does not return the correct value
-* Errors are not properly handled and reported.

 ## Building